Number of Scots in poverty rises to highest level for two decades at 1.1m

 The latest figures cover the period 2019 to 2022 – with the Scottish Government pointing out that Covid had a “significant economic impact” during this time, along with the “devastating impact of the UK Government’s decade of austerity”.

-The figures show 710,000 working-age adults were living in relative poverty in 2019 to 2022 after housing costs – which is 21% of this part of the population – as well as 15% of pensioners, meaning 150,000 elderly Scots are struggling to get by.
+The figures show 710,000 working-age adults were living in relative poverty in 2019 to 2022 after housing costs – which is 21 per cent of this part of the population – as well as 15 per cent of pensioners, meaning 150,000 elderly Scots are struggling to get by.

 Jamie Livingstone, the head of Oxfam Scotland, said the “disturbing” new statistics show “the pandemic and cost-of-living crisis have dealt a devastating double blow to those on the lowest incomes”.